SAS (Simplified Joint Stock Company) with a capital of €3,287,169.01

 2.1.
 The single-use format

 This is a non-reusable, disposable card.
-This card, incorporating a chip on which the Ticket is registered giving access to one of the ski areas referred to above, is issued free of charge (except for free ticket and season ticket) by the Operator when purchased at one of the Operator’s sales offices.
+This card, incorporating a chip on which the Ticket is registered giving access to one of the ski areas referred to above, is issued free of charge by the Operator when purchased (except Free Tickets and Season Tickets) at one of the Operator’s sales offices only.

 This is a reusable card which can be recharged one or more times.
 It is guaranteed for three (3) winter seasons.

 This card incorporates a chip on which the Ticket is registered which gives access to one of the ski areas listed above.
-It is given for free by the Operator and is given by the sales offices and on www.skipass-meribel.com (regardless the ticket which is bought).
+It is issued free of charge by the Operator as part of a point-of-sale purchase of a Season Ticket, and when placing an order on the Internet at www.skipass-meribel.com regardless of the type of Ticket ordered.

 No new ticket may be registered on the card before the ticket originally registered on it has run out.
 Otherwise, the original Ticket will be irreparably cancelled, and the Customer is not entitled to any compensation.
 Only an extension to the ski area may be added to a valid ticket.

-The sale of any "season" Ticket, "free" Tickets and any ticket at preferential rates require a recent full-face photograph of the Customer, without sunglasses or head covering.
+The sale of any "season" Ticket and the issue of "free" Tickets and certain preferential rate Tickets, require a recent full-face photograph of the Customer, without sunglasses or head covering.

-This photograph will be retained by the Operator in its computerised ticketing database to allow for any eventual Ticket reissues or recharges, unless opposed by the Client (see "personal data protection" below).
+This photograph will be retained by the Operator in its computerised ticketing database to allow for any eventual Ticket reissues or recharges, unless opposed by the Customer (see "personal data protection" below).

-The regular fare for tickets, rechargeable cards and Carré Neige insurance (www.carreneige.com) are displayed at the Operator’s sales offices and on the Internet at www.skipass-meribel.com.
+The regular fare for tickets, re-encodable cards and Carré Neige insurance are displayed at the Operator’s sales offices and on the Internet at www.skipass-meribel.com.
 Price Guides are also available in these outlets and at the Tourist Offices.

 These rates are shown in Euros and include all taxes: they are established on the basis of current rates of taxes and are subject to change if tax rates should vary.